MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-Azure-Machine-Learning.md

 To run any workload within the Azure Machine Learning workspace, you'll need a compute resource.
 One of the benefits of Azure Machine Learning is the ability to create cloud-based compute on which you can run experiments and training scripts at scale.

-1. In the Azure Machine Learning Studio, select the **Compute** page from the menu on the left side.
+1. In the Azure Machine Learning studio, select the **Compute** page from the menu on the left side.
 There are four kinds of compute resources you can use:
     - **Compute instances**: A virtual machine managed by Azure Machine Learning.
 Ideal for development when you're exploring data and iteratively experimenting with machine learning models.
     - **Compute clusters**: Scalable clusters of virtual machines for on-demand processing of experiment code.
 Ideal for running production code or automated jobs.
     - **Inference clusters**: A Kubernetes cluster used during inference.
 Ideal for real-time model deployment at a large scale.